gcfrench/shinystore/README.md

     height of the image can be altered using input controls in a modal dialog.
 -   **display table module** displays and downloads the species table.
+-   **tour guide module** displays a guided tour of input and output controls used in the shiny app.

 Shiny
 [notification](https://shiny.rstudio.com/articles/notifications.html)